aschroede/vqvae/README.md

 To train the PixelCNN on latent representations, you first need to follow these steps:

-1. Train the VQ VAE on your dataset of choice
+1. Train the VQ VAE on your dataset of choice # Default is CIFAR10
 2. Use saved VQ VAE parameters to encode your dataset and save discrete latent space representations with `np.save` API.
 In the `quantizer.py` this is the `min_encoding_indices` variable.
 3. Specify path to your saved latent space dataset in `utils.load_latent_block` function.
+(This should be in ./data/latent_e_indices.npy but not there...)
 4. Run the PixelCNN script

 To run the PixelCNN, simply type